ThatCoolCoder/snake/README.md

 - `bgColor` (any p5 color format).
 Color of the background.
 - `snakeColor` (any p5 color format).
 Color of the snake.
 - `fps` (number).
 Target frames per second of the game
 - `controllerFactory` (function returning an `AbstractSnakeController`).
 Function used to generate controllers for the snake.
 Useful for making AI controllers.
-To use the normal keyboard controller, set it to `() => new KeyboardSnakeController()`.
+To use the normal keyboard controller, set it to `() => new CombinedSnakeController()`.

 The default `snakeConfig` is in `/scripts/snakeConfig.js`.